 Low health insurance literacy has been linked to medication nonadherence, reduced use of preventative care, delays or avoidance of outpatient care, and even reduced productivity.

-Making sure employees are aware of everything provided in their benefit is an opportunity to boost satisfaction: 63 percent of employees say benefits are their deciding factor for a job, just behind salary at 69 percent.
+Making sure employees are aware of everything provided in their benefits is an opportunity to boost satisfaction and retention: 64% of employees cite pay and benefits as their top reason for choosing a job.

 Here are four ways plans and employers can optimize benefit communications:

-To improve employees' health insurance literacy, write clearly, avoiding jargon and keeping sentences short.
-Be mindful that many people don’t understand employee benefits terminology, even relatively common terms such as copay, deductible and premium.
-To maximize understanding, define even basic terms.
+To improve employees' health literacy, plan sponsors should write clearly, avoid jargon, define basic terms and keep sentences short.
+They should be mindful of their members’ average grade reading level and that many people don’t understand employee benefits terminology, even relatively common terms such as copay, deductible and premium.

-You don’t have to start from scratch when creating employee benefits communications – ask if your PBM or health plan has resources you can customize to fit your benefit offering.
+Plan sponsors don’t have to start from scratch when creating employee benefits communications.
+They can ask their health services partner for resources that they can customize to fit their benefit offering.
 An example is Evernorth’s Life Events Guide, a customizable PowerPoint presentation about family and fertility benefits.

 Some employees may not feel comfortable discussing benefit options in a meeting.